renatovotto/Nostradamus/README.md

     TSLA_backtest_strategy.test_model()
     ```

-    This method will allow you test the model by selecting one of the model's best parameters files saved during the training process (or the "default_best_param.json" file created by default by the program, if no other file was saved by the user).
+    This method will allow you to test the model by selecting one of the model's best parameters files saved during the training process (or the "default_best_param.json" file created by default by the program, if no other file was saved by the user).

     Once the process is complete, it will display the testing summary metrics and graphs.

     If you are satisfied with the testing results, from here you can display the backtesting summary, which equates to call the next and last method below.
-In this case the program will also save a csv file with the data to compute the strategy performance metrics.
+In this case, the program will also save a csv file with the data to compute the strategy performance metrics.

 9. Call the `strategy_performance` method on the `Backtest_Strategy` instance: